panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 // after 1 second
 console.log(statuses);
 // [
-//   { status: 'fulfilled', reason: Error('Out of vegetables!')  },
+//   { status: 'rejected', reason: Error('Out of vegetables!')  },
 //   { status: 'rejected', reason: Error('Out of fruits!') }
 // ]
 ```

-In such case `statusesPromise` still gets resolves with an array of statues, which, however, are statuses of rejected promises with the corresponding reason.
+In such case `statusesPromise` still resolves succesfully to an array of statuses.
+However, the array contains the statuses of rejected promises.

 ## 3. Conclusion

-`Promise.allSettled(promise)` let's you resolve and collect the statuses of the promises supplied as an array.
+`Promise.allSettled(promise)` let's you run promises in parallel and collect the settle statuses into an aggregate array.

+It works great when you need to perform parallel and independent asynchronous operations, when you need to awlays collect all the results even if some async operations could fail.